mvolkmann/blog/src/htmx.md

 This is not what Roy Fielding had in mind when he wrote his famous dissertation "Architectural Styles and the Design of Network-based Software Architectures" that gave birth to REST.
+Roy has been quoted saying "I am getting frustrated by the number of people calling any HTTP-based interface a REST API.
+Today's example is the SocialSite REST API.
+That is RPC.
+It screams RPC."

 But who decides what is REST and what isn’t?
 Is it Roy Fielding or popular opinion?